igor-diniz/MECD-Aircraft-Landing-One-Runway/README.md

 - [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html)

 ### Set up a virtual environment for the project
-Create a new virtual environment is optional, but recommended.
+Creating a new virtual environment is optional, but recommended.
 If you do not want to do it, just install the requirements and run python as usual.

 Create a virtual environment for the project within the project working directory: